paulanthonywilson/furlough/_posts/2023-03-24-elixir-mock-stub--fake-testing-seams-a-modest-proposal.md

 categories: elixir tdd mocks
 ---

-The José Valim approved (tm) way of introducing mocks[^1] into Elixir is through [injecting implementations of explicit contracts definned by behaviours](https://dashbit.co/blog/mocks-and-explicit-contracts).
+The José Valim approved (tm) way of introducing mocks[^1] into Elixir is through [injecting implementations of explicit contracts defined by behaviours](https://dashbit.co/blog/mocks-and-explicit-contracts).
 José and pals crystallised this approach with the popular [Mox hexicle](https://hexdocs.pm/mox/Mox.html).

 The standard way of injecting the mock or real implementation into the code under test is by passing modules around by some method.
 The implementation module is typically loaded from _application config_ which can be tailored to the _mix environment_.
 I find this approach somewhat dissatisfying as the _module_ being passed around is just an atom containing no metadata.